colab-coop/bylaws/ARTICLE-3.markdown

 As provided in the Articles of Organization, the membership shall form a board to monitor the operations of the cooperative, meet regularly to co-create strategic plans, author proposals for member ratification, and manage regular affairs deemed more impactful than the Org Areas (see below) have authority to manage, but not yet so impactful as to require entire membership consensus.
 The Board shall work to include all substantially impacted members in all decision-making processes.

 The Board shall meet monthly and review reports from all Org Areas charged with managing the operations of the cooperative.
 All members shall be welcome to participate in all Board meetings (without voting participation).
 Non-member Collaborators may attend the Board meeting (without voting participation) if agreed upon by consensus of the Board.
-The Board has the authority to conduct meetings or parts of meeting that discuss information that is confidential to the Company, including but not limited to, legal, financial or other private matters, and may excuse from the meeting non-Investor Members as determined in the sole discretion of the Board.
+The Board has the authority to conduct meetings or parts of meetings that discuss information that is confidential to the Company, including but not limited to, legal, financial or other private matters, and may excuse from the meeting non-Members as determined in the sole discretion of the Board.

 The minutes recorded during the Board meeting shall be made available to the general membership within 24 hours of the Board meeting.

 The Board shall make decisions following the same consensus process as used for membership decisions.
 All Board members present at a Board meeting shall be eligible to participate in the decision-making processes of any Board meeting.

 For decisions affecting the entire Cooperative, Board members may present decisions on Loomio (or any other tool agreed upon by the Board) for Board approval.
 The Board members are expected to vote within a period of 7 days.
 If any Board member chooses not to vote, the definition of consensus will be considered as consensus among those who voted.

 #### Qualifications for the Board